-Some of the features within the site associated with possible recreational use include water bodies, large mammals, trails or routes, beaches, Eolian sand dunes and aquatic flora and fauna.
-Existing recreational uses in this site and immediately surrounding the site include trapping, hunting, canoeing, camping, swimming, ATV use, fishing and snowmobiling.
-There is also potential for activities such as bird watching and nature study.
+Some of the features within the site associated with possible recreational use include water bodies, water routes, large mammals, beaches, stacks and cliffs, Colluvial landforms and aquatic flora and fauna.
+Existing recreational uses in this site and immediately surrounding the site include trapping, hunting, hiking, boating, canoeing, camping, swimming and fishing.
+There is also potential for activities such as ATV and snowmobile use, bird watching and nature study.

-For a more detailed report and summary of the recreational use and potential, refer to the Recreational Inventory Check-sheet (Appendix 3).
+For a more detailed report and summary of the recreational use and potential, refer to the Recreational Inventory Checksheet (Appendix 3).